 So, that's why if there's a case where my client has a good defense, I'm going to go to the jury instructions and this particular jury instruction is a Cal Prim jury instructions – that's what the judicial council has instructed all the judges to use throughout San Fernando Valley.

-So, if you have a case and you think you have a close one and can win it, then what we're going to do is get the jury instructions out – because that's what the judge is going to do.
-The judge is going to instruct the jury on those jury instructions and that's what the jury is going to take back with them when they go back to decide whether someone's guilty or not guilty.
+So, if you have a case and you think you have a close one and can win it, then we're going to get the jury instructions out because that's what the judge is going to do.
+The judge will instruct the jury on those jury instructions, and that's what the jury is going to take back with them when they go back to decide whether someone's guilty or not guilty.

 That's where the Hedding Law Firm comes in.
-That's why you and I are going to go over those injury instructions and we're going to see if they can prove each and every element.
-If they can, then we're going to work out a plea agreement.
-If they can't then we're going to figure out our defense.
+That's why you and I will go over those injury instructions, and we're going to see if they can prove every element.
+If they can, we're going to work out a plea agreement.
+If they can't, we're going to figure out our defense.

 We're going to fight the case.
 We're going to put on witnesses.
 We're going to put it on evidence.
 We're going to attack the prosecution's evidence because you have a presumption of innocence.
 That's one of the jury instructions they're going to get too.
 You're presumed innocent before the case starts, and if they can't show a difference in domestic violence or spousal abuse situation, you should be found not guilty.